wesbarnett/trappeua/README.md

 jbarnet4@tulane.edu

-This is a [GROMACS](http://www.gromacs.org) implementation of the TraPPE-UA force field with HH-Alkane modifications for the C-OW cross interactions.
-The modifications can optionally be removed (see below).
+This is a [GROMACS](http://www.gromacs.org) implementation of the TraPPE-UA force field with optional HH-Alkane modifications for the C-OW cross interactions (see below).

 To install, place the `trapepua.ff` folder where GROMACS can find it, like in a directory pointed to by the environmental variable `GMXLIB`: